ianthehenry/ishlisp/README.md

 Because it's a dynamic language, it seemed silly to do it any other way.
 The `pattern` special form can be used to parse patterns:

-    > my-pattern = (pattern [a::even? b/c])
+    > (def my-pattern (pattern [a::even? b/c]))

 Which can then be evaluated dynamically:

-    > match? my-pattern [1 2]
+    > (match? my-pattern [1 2])
     true

-I don't think I ever implemented dynamically extracting scope values from patterns, but it would be trivial to do that.
+I don't think I ever implemented dynamically extracting scope values from patterns, but it would be trivial to do that, due to the duality of environments and objects explained below.

 ## binary operators